A Geek’s Guide To Vancouver BC

 Kits Beach is the perfect place to soak up the sun and spend a summer day relaxing or playing beach sports.

 Gastown is a small charming neighborhood with a famous resident, the Steam Clock.
-There’s only 7 working steam clocks in the world and Vancouver is home to one of them.
+There are only 7 working steam clocks in the world and Vancouver is home to one of them.
 It’s fun to take a few moments watching the gears turn or hearing the whistle blow.
-There’s also a few souvenir shops near the clock if you’re looking to take some goodies home.
+There are also a few souvenir shops near the clock if you’re looking to take some goodies home.

 A short walk away you’ll find Canada Place.

 An iconic landmark, Canada Place is a great place to feel welcomed.
-It’s the Convention Center, major cruise terminal, and so much more.
-Also in the area you’ll find the 2010 Olympic Torch and the digital Orca statue art.
+It’s the Convention Center, a major cruise terminal, and so much more.
+Also in the area, you’ll find the 2010 Olympic Torch and the digital Orca statue art.

 Commonly referred to as “Hollywood North”.
-With some big studios in there area, there’s filming going on most times of the year.
-You can look up some of your favorite films and hits the streets kid, live like the stars.
+With some big studios in the area, there’s filming going on most times of the year.
+You can look up some of your favorite films and hit the streets kid, live like the stars.

-During migration you may have a chance to see these majestic creatures.
-Best months for spotting a whale will be March to October and there’s many different tour companies to choose from.
+During migration, you may have a chance to see these majestic creatures.
+The best months for spotting a whale will be March to October and there are many different tour companies to choose from.